 There are three main POVs in the book, one of which is that of an abducted girl, Penny.
 And given that we have so much insight into where she is and what is happening to her, this really took any mystery out of the story for me.
 It turned into less of a “where is Abbey?” storyline, and into something more along the lines of “when are they going to find her?”
 It was a waiting game of Finley figuring out what her psychic powers were trying to tell her.

 It’s not a bad story, and I know I’m a raging negative review monster, but this book didn’t totally click for me.
-It had some good points, some bad points.
+It had some good points and some bad points.
 Just overall I’m going to have to give it a Bernie Sanders meh.

 For as long as she can remember, twenty-year-old Finley Montgomery has been able to see into the future.
 She dreams about events before they occur and sees beyond the physical world, unconsciously using her power to make supernatural things happen.